 Surveillance is the new norm.
-Everyday our movements are invisibly tracked on the internet and by networks of technology discreetly embedded into the very fabric of our lives.
+Everyday our movements are invisibly tracked on the internet and by networks of technology discreetly embedded into almost every fabric of our daily lives.
 We are literally all on TV 24/7 as video cameras record our daily actions.
-Our buildings, streets, computers, mobile devices, vehicles and even clothing are equipped with cameras that have the ability to record and use our images without our consent in ways in which we can only begin to imagine.
+Our buildings, streets, computers, mobile devices, vehicles and even clothing are equipped with cameras that have the ability to record and use our images without our consent in ways that we can only begin to imagine.
 Yet, we remain largely inured to the consequences of these technologies and subdued by their entertainment value, ability to connect us globally, and the sense of security they seem to provide.

 Programming: Martin Peach